VelocityLapse/velocitylapse.github.io/source/capture_modes/timelapse_mode.rst

 Set how long the camera lens stays open to gather light into the lens.
 Please note that shutter speed and ISO must be set together when in manual mode.

 .. note::
-    Your minimum and maximum shutter speed and ISO values are dependent on what your device allows third-party apps to access.
+    The shutter speed and ISO ranges are dependent on what your device allows third-party apps to access.
 This can be very different than what the device native stock camera can access, unfortunately.
+You can double-check what shutter speed range a particular device allows third-party apps to access by looking at `this device camera database <https://www.camerafv5.com/devices/manufacturers/>`_.

 .. important::
     The camera preview is limited to 1/5 of a second of shutter speed to avoid queuing.
 This means that when setting shutter speeds longer than 1/5 of a second, it is not WYSIWYG in the preview.
-The preview may look dark, but the captured photos will look how they should.
+The preview may not look right, but the captured photos will look how they should.

 ISO
 ^^^